-Knife drive box with pulley weighs over 35 kg (65 lb.).
+The knife drive box and pulley weigh over 35 kg (65 lb.)
 Use care when removing or installing.
 Lug (L) can be used for lifting.

 - 23. Remove the knife drive box and place it on a bench for disassembly. - 24.
 Repeat procedure for the opposite end of the header.